 With the right solution identified, the right technology partner will also be equipped with the right team of experts to configure, support, and maintain the solution.
 By setting clear expectations and providing complete transparency around system functionality, possible limitations, and timelines, they will be deliberate in setting up your client for success as they implement and launch the new platform.

 Through working with a trusted partner, benefit consultants can avoid disruption altogether.
-Partnering with a technology firm allows you to provide your clients with a best-fit, fully-serviced BenAdmin solution – without having to license a platform or dedicate staff to learning, implementing, and maintaining it.
+Partnering with a technology firm allows you to provide your clients with a best-fit, fully-serviced BenAdmin solution and benefits administration outsourcing solutions – without having to license a platform or dedicate staff to learning, implementing, and maintaining it.
 You don’t have to worry about being the technical experts, and your clients finally receive the reliable solutions and dedicated support they’ve been looking for.

 ebm provides kick-ass client service and best-of-breed software.
 It’s a win-win-win partnership: you gain access to our toolbox of benefits technology solutions that will set you a step ahead of your competition, your clients gain solutions that are right for their needs along with a dedicated team of benefits technology experts, and we take on all of the service and maintenance of the software.